The Paris Apartment: Plot

 Jess's search takes her through hidden parts of the building, including secret staircases, the wine cellar, and an attic space once used for staff.
 During a Halloween party in the cellar, Jess notices strange behaviour from the family, and soon after, she is drugged and disoriented.
 She later finds torn paintings of Ben in Mimi's apartment, indicating an unhealthy obsession.
 As Jess's investigation intensifies, so do the dangers, she is followed, threatened and nearly trapped in the cellar.

 Flashbacks reveal that Ben had been interviewing a trafficked woman who had escaped from the club.
 With her help, he obtained damning evidence against Jacques.
 Mimi had fallen in love with Ben.
 Believing he loved her as well, she purchases lingerie and sneaks into his apartment intending to seduce him, only to discover his story and that he is having an affair with Sophie.
 Heartbroken, Mimi lashes out at Camille but later sees Jacques attacking Ben when he found out about his story and stabbed her father to protect Ben.
 Finding Jacques dead, Sophie covers the body in torn down curtains and convinces the others it is Ben who is dead and they cover up the incident and bury Jacques' body.
 In the chaos, Ben, severely injured, was hidden in the maid's attic by Sophie, who kept his survival a secret even from the rest of the family.

 Jess is confronted by Nick and Antoine who believe she knows too much, Jess fights them off, stabbing Antoine in self-defence.

 Jess eventually uncovers Ben in the attic, barely alive, Sophie discovers them both.
 Jess appeals to Sophie, who helps get Ben to safety.
 Ben is hospitalised and begins to recover.

 In the aftermath, Ben's story is published, exposing the criminal ring and its powerful clientele.
 Sophie agrees to sell up her family's wealth and assets to assist the trafficking victims and dismantle the operation.
 Antoine dies by suicide, unwilling to face the consequences of his actions.
-Jacques is presumed to have fled, and the concierge disappears to the south of France.
+Nick is presumed to have fled, and Mimi disappears to the south of France.
 Jess, finally free from the dangers that haunted her in Paris, starts a new life in Italy, carrying with her the scars of the harrowing experience but also a renewed sense of purpose.